collectyourdata/collectyourdata.github.io/downloads.md

 ---

 <p>iPhone App<br>
-The source code is located <a href="https://github.com/collectyourdata/CYD-iPhone-App">here</a> and we are working on the App being easily availabe through the Apple Store
+The source code is located <a href="https://github.com/collectyourdata/CYD-iPhone-App">here</a> and we are working on the App being easily available through the Apple Store
 </p>

 <p>CGI for iPhone App<br>